Mixed Breeds

 Boxador Health

 This is due to a phenomenon known as hybrid vigor.
-Basically, mixed breed dogs are less likely to inherit detrimental traits from their parents.
+Basically, mixed-breed dogs are less likely to inherit detrimental traits from their parents.
 This is because their parents are more genetically different from each other than a purebred dog’s parents would be.

 Nearly every purebred line started through inbreeding, which created many of the genetic flaws we see in purebred dogs today.
 Mixing breeds together reverses this trend and creates healthier puppies.

 With that said, the Boxador is prone to a few health problems.
+We discuss a few of the most prevalent below.

-Hip and Elbow Dysplasia
+Hip And Elbow Dysplasia

 Both the Boxer and Lab are prone to hip and elbow dysplasia.
 Because this is a genetic condition, the Boxador may have problems.

 This condition is not curable.
 It is lifelong, though not typically life-threatening.
-Dogs with dysplasia will need pain-killers and other medications throughout their life.
+Dogs with dysplasia will need painkillers and other medications throughout their life.

-This condition does get worse with age.
+Dysplasia worsens with age.
 Some dogs are euthanized later in life due to dysplasia when their mobility and quality of life begin to go downhill.

 Bloat